microsoft/CameraTraps/README.md

 - **Our work**: In the provided graph, boxes outlined in red represent elements that will be added and remained fixed, while those in blue will be part of our development.

-- **Inaugural Model**: We're kickstarting with YOLO as our first available model, complemented by pre-trained weights from Megadetectorv5.
-This is the same MegaDetectorV5 model from the previous repository.
+- **Inaugural Model**: We're kickstarting with YOLO as our first available model, complemented by pre-trained weights from Megadetector v5.
+This is the same MegaDetector v5 model from the previous repository.

 - **Expandable Repository**: As we move forward, our platform will welcome new models and pre-trained weights for camera traps and bioacoustic analysis.
 We're excited to host contributions from global researchers through a dedicated submission platform.